healthcare-and-life-sciences/epic-patient-search-with-create/README.md

 * Enter the patient’s information
 * Click Search
 * Click on the correct patient to open their Salesforce record
+* If no patient result is found, click on Create Patient
+* Enter the patient's information and click Create
+* The patient's Salesforce record will automatically open and be linked with the patient's Epic unique identifier

 * * *